lit/lit.dev/packages/lit-dev-content/site/guide/tools/testing.md

 ### Supporting modern Javascript

-The test environment you use must have support for using modern Javascript, including using modules with bare module specifiers.
+The test environment you use must have support for using modern Javascript, including using modules with bare module specifiers, or else down-leveling modern Javascript appropriately.
 See the [Browser Support](../browser-support) documentation for more details.

 ### Using polyfills